• B.A. Religious Studies: Socially Engaged Religious Traditions

 This unique approach, born out of Dan's personal practice experiences, clinical training experiences, and extensive training as a meditation teacher, provides a safe, trauma-informed path for individuals seeking to re-engage or begin with meditation.

-To expand the understanding of MRAEs in the medical and clinical mental health field, Dan co-led a training in 2023 at Harvard Medical School for Post-Doctoral Fellows in Integrative Medicine.
-This training provided education on MRAEs and the neuroscience behind them, as well as best practices, therapies, and non-clinical care modalities for addressing them.
+To expand the understanding of Difficult Meditation Related Experiences or MRAEs in the Western medical and clinical mental health field, Dan co-led a training in 2023 at Harvard Medical School for Post-Doctoral Fellows in Integrative Medicine.
+The focus was on exploring how specific types of meditation can potentially exacerbate anxiety and dissociation, leading to experiences resembling Obsessive-Compulsive Disorder (OCD) and Depersonalization and Derealization Disorder (DPDR).
+This training delved into the neuroscience underlying Meditation-Related Adverse Effects (MRAEs) and discussed optimal care modalities for managing conditions such as increased anxiety and dissociation.

 For more information about Dan Gilner’s background, please refer to the resources provided below.